Date/Time: Tuesday and Wednesday, May 17 and 18 | 5:30 pm – 8:30 pm (Live Webinar);

 Register: CLICK HERE »

 This course is designed to provide didactic and clinical instruction in nitrous oxide/oxygen analgesia in accordance with American Dental Association guidelines.
 Upon completion of this course, the participant will be eligible for an Anesthesia Restricted Permit II from the Pennsylvania Board of Dentistry.
-Participants will have the opportunity to administer (to each other and patients) and undergo nitrous oxide sedation under close supervision.
 The course is geared towards general dentists and dental specialists.

 - Define and describe physiological and psychological aspects of anxiety.